 When we communicate, we glean a huge amount of information from what we see, on top of everything we hear.
 Body language, someone's demeanour, the clothes they wear all supply us data that helps us build a better understanding of a situation and build bonds with that individual.

 However, communication restricted to voice calls, email or instant messaging (all of which there is room for in remote work communication) means we lose out on non-verbal/textual details.
-These details are vital in helping build trust both for managers and their employees.
+These details are vital in helping build trust in remote teams for managers.